slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 rendering the formula useless.

-# Deriving the velocity addition formula (most rigorously)
+# Deriving the velocity-addition formula (most rigorously)

-In case the above derivation of the velocity addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity addition formula from absolute scratch.
-This derivation is besides the point of the earlier disproof, and is constructed just as a simple but rigorous derivation of the velocity addition formula, for educating and organizing's-sake.
+In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch.
+This derivation is besides the point of the earlier disproof, and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.

 ## Definitions.